shawntabrizi/substrate-collectables-workshop/1/4-storing-a-structure.md

 ```
 #[derive(Encode, Decode, Default, Clone, PartialEq, Debug)]
 pub struct Kitty<Hash, Balance> {
+    id: Hash,
     name: Vec<u8>,
     dna: Hash,
     price: Balance,
-  gen: u32,
+    gen: u64,
 }
 ```

 The `name` and `price` properties of a kitty should be self-explanatory.
-We will use the `dna` represented as a `Hash` to store the specific physical characteristics the cat has.
+The `id` hash is a unique, permanent identifier we will use for a kitty. `dna` will be used to store the specific physical characteristics a cat has.
 Finally, we will introduce a `gen` properity, which will keep track of what generation each kitty is once we introduce breeding.

 Note that we define our struct using [*generics*](https://doc.rust-lang.org/rust-by-example/generics.html), which is a powerful concept in Rust that we will not dive deep into.
 For the purposes of this tutorial, you can assume these are simply aliases to Substrate specific types like `system::Trait::Hash` and `balances::Trait::Balance`.